Doors 98 — A Windows 98 Nostalgia Project

 Epic's Memorial — Pokemon Online Fan Community (May 2001)

-During May 2001, skepticism began to emerge that POL would actually release and a user named "Epic" caused significant drama by denying its existence.
+Epic's Memorial — during May 2001, skepticism began to emerge that POL would actually release and a user named "Epic" caused significant drama by denying its existence.
 This is a "memorial" created by "Gamer(freak)" in response to Epic's denial of POL's existence and his subsequent ban from the POL forums.
 Built with The Games Factory (precursor to Clickteam's Multimedia Fusion), the application still runs perfectly on Windows 11 (2026).
 A rare surviving artifact of early fan community drama and the informal creative culture that surrounded the Pokemon Online project.

 POL Lounge V 1.0 — Pokemon Online Community Chat Client (2001–2002)